AlexZeitler/http.js/README.md

 Alternatively, you can run the tests remote - e.g. to test browsers on iPad, iPhone, ...
 For that redirect your browser to `http://httpjs.herokuapp.com`.

-http.js runs on the following browsers:
+http.js runs at least on the following browsers:

 - Desktop browsers
     - Chrome 15 and above